 Prerequisite: Year 7 and 8 Visual Arts, access to a digital camera is required.
-Subject costs: \$100 phones and social media.
+Subject costs: \$100 For more information: see Ms Robson or Mr Cabrera phones and social media.
 Students will be encouraged to carefully consider their photographic intentions in the taking and processing of photographs to develop high levels of skill and excellent quality works.
 Making practices for quality photographic imagery are explicitly taught and students will have opportunities to work individually and collaboratively.
 Students will be required to participate in photographic shoots in sites of interest around the local and greater Sydney area.
 Excursions to photographic exhibitions support students in their study of photographic and digital practice.
 It will benefit students greatly to have access to a digital SLR camera, if possible, to assist their learning.